bansallab/mpx_landscape/README.md

 * `natural_immunity.csv` contains case count data from Fenner et al.
 * `pock_survey_coverage.csv` contains pock mark survey data
 * `polio95_3dose_states.csv` contains coverage estimates for 3 dose polio vaccination in the U.S. at the state level, used to add spatial heterogeneity to national smallpox vaccination coverage in U.S.
-* `state_fips.csv` helps converting PUMAs level estimates in the U.S. to the state-level
+* `state_fips.csv` helps converting PUMAs level estimates in the U.S. to the state level
 * `WPP2022_POP_F02_1_POPULATION_5-YEAR_AGE_GROUPS_BOTH_SEXES copy.csv` is a converted version of UN age distribution data in 5-year age groups with both sexes from: https://population.un.org/wpp/Download/Standard/Population/

 The files below are quite large and will be added in the future.
 To access immediately, you can download from the respective websites.